blischalk/slae/exercise7/2017-01-10-slae-problem-7-custom-crypter.md

 The code for this exercise can be found [here](https://github.com/blischalk/slae/tree/master/exercise7).

+## Background: Crypters and Packers

+So what is a Crypter or a Packer?
+From what I have read crypters and packers are quite similar.
+While the lines between them can blur a packer generally deals with compression and obfuscation and is often used by software companies to prevent revers-engineering their software.
+A crypter is focused on encryption and is a program that has grown out of the underground community.
+Both crypters and packers obfuscate code to deter reverse-engineering.
+By utilizing a crypter or packer on malicious code an attacker can increase their chances of bypassing anti-virus fingerprint/signature based detection.

 ## Strategy

 For this last SLAE problem I decided that I wanted to try and use AES